opencontext/arches-rascoll-etl/README.md

 Execute the SQL statements in the `etl_sql.txt` file.
 The order of operations matters, so make sure you have the inserts for resource instances run before you attempt to load tile data.

+### NOTE: Why don't my Name Descriptors show up in Arches?

+It seems there's a problem with the node alias (or something) with various resource model name descriptors in the RASColl application / package.
+Using the Arches user-interface, navigate to the "functions" and update the descriptor functions for the name.
+You may have better luck with the alias `<Name_content>` than with the all lowercase `<name_content>`